Sideswipe (Transformers)

-Sideswipe is a fictional robot character in the Transformers franchise.
-Because of trademark restrictions, toys of the character are sometimes marketed as Side Swipe.
+Sideswipe is a fictional robot character in the Transformers series.

 Transformers: Generation 1

-Sideswipe (sometimes 'Agujero in Mexico, Lambor in Japan, Frérot Québec, Freccia (meaning "arrow") in Italy, Csatár (meaning "striker") in Hungary) is described in his tech file as a brave but often rash warrior.
+Sideswipe (Agujero in Mexico, Lambor in Japan, Frérot Québec, Freccia (meaning "arrow") in Italy, Csatár (meaning "striker") in Hungary) is described in his tech file as a brave but often rash warrior.
 He is almost as skilled as his twin brother Sunstreaker in combat, but is less ruthless.
 Sideswipe transformed into a red Lamborghini Countach, while his brother, Sunstreaker, transformed into a yellow Lamborghini Countach.
 Because of his jetpack, Sideswipe was one of few G1 Autobots with the ability to fly and capacity for space flight.

 Reception

-In 1984 CBC's The Journal did a report on how some people considered Transformers like Sideswipe and other war toys too violent for children.
 Dreamwave comics artist Pat Lee says his favorite Transformer is Sideswipe.